Azure/prometheus-collector/otelcollector/docs/publicpreviewdocs/ama-metrics-settings-readme.md

 # Configure metrics collection

-# open question - should we doc windows targets?
+RashmiTBD: - should we doc windows targets?

 ## Default targets
 Below is a list of all the default targets which the Azure Monitor Metrics addon can scrape by default.